 The second enhancement is image brightness and contrast, which is self-explanatory.

-And finally, you can automatically enable music when using the Instagram Reels placement.
+And finally, you can automatically enable music when using the Instagram Reels A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More.
 You only uploaded an image?
 Well, Facebook can either automatically select music for you or you can manually select a track.

 I’ve yet to find a way to preview exactly what your changes will look like when you turn this on.
 But Facebook does provide the following generic example…